 Pimples and acne can develop when sebaceous glands produce too much oil or sebum.
 This oversupply mixes with dead skin cells and gets stuck in the pores (called the microcomedone).
 This becomes a breeding ground for bacteria.
 Once this occurs, our immune system activates and can result in skin inflammation.
 This process can take 4-6 weeks depending on our age.

 Particular treatments help to speed up this process and shed our dead skin cells faster.
+Using active products that contain ingredients such as retinols and AHAs are more likely to cause your skin to purge.
 In the short term, this acceleration of cell turn over can trigger more breakouts.

 How do I Identify Skin Purging?